Joe’s Weather Blog: Late night storms + storm “anxiety” (TUE-4/12)

 Now looks what happens though when that cap weakens just enough…here is forecast radar from 7PM onwards…through 4AM tomorrow morning.

-So chasers are heading north…but main that is a tough chase with faster storm motions and a setting sun or total darkness.
+So chasers are heading north, but man that is a tough chase with faster storm motions and a setting sun or total darkness.
 A lot in the atmosphere has to happen in IA very quickly this afternoon.
 Sometimes everything just doesn’t sync up in time.

 Here are some ideas from the NWS…